rust-lang/rust-forge/src/infra/docs/hardware-security-keys.md

 * `triagebot`
 * `bors`

+The Rust Foundation provides YubiKeys to Rust Project members who need access to critical infrastructure systems.
+If you are eligible for such a grant and would like to get the recommended YubiKeys for free, get in touch with the [T-infra in Zulip].

 ## YubiKeys support in the Rust infrastructure

 ### Supported models

-The Rust infrastructure team has validated the [Yubico Series 5 USB/NFC models] products and will officially support Yubico Series 5 keys for any issues a Project member might have.
+The Rust infrastructure team has validated the [Yubico Series 5 USB/NFC models] products and officially supports the Yubico Series 5 keys for any issues a Project member might have.

 ### Supported firmware versions

-Based on existing [security advisories], only YubiKeys with firmware **version v5.7.4** or newer are fully supported.
+Based on existing [security advisories], only YubiKeys with firmware **version v5.7.4** or newer are allowed.
 You can use either the `ykman` CLI or Yubico Authenticator to [check the current firmware version] of a YubiKey.

 ### Recommended first steps